Charlotte Oelschlägel: Career

-Oelschlägel initially skated with her brother Fritz.
-Later, she was coached by Paul Münder.
+Oelschlägel was coached by Paul Münder.
+She began skating professionally in 1908 at ten years old.
 She was known professionally by her first name.

-In 1910, Oelschlägel began appearing in ice ballets in Berlin.
-In 1915, she became the first performer to star in a Broadway ice show, appearing in Hip-Hip-Hooray! at the New York Hippodrome.
+In 1910, she began appearing in ice ballets in Berlin.
+Around 1914, she saw a performance by Anna Pavlova, which influenced her skating style.
+In 1915, she became the first performer to star in a Broadway ice show, appearing in Hip-Hip-Hooray! at the New York Hippodrome, which the cast performed 425 times in 300 days.
 She was also the first skater to star in a motion picture, the American drama film The Frozen Warning (1916), which figure skating historian James R. Hines calls "the first motion picture to include figure skating".

+Oelschlägel performed in then-unusual outfits with white boots and knee-length skirts.
 According to figure skater writer and historian Ellyn Kestnbaum, Oelschlägel "brought skating into the conventions of specularized femininity that characterized early-twentieth-century popular entertainment".
+She also published a book in 1916, The Hippodrome Skating Book, which contained both photographs of herself and instructional material, meant to encourage interest in skating.

-In the 1920s, Oelschlägel and Neumann developed the death spiral and the move named for her, the Charlotte spiral (also called the "fadeout"), "a back spiral with the upper body leaning toward the skating foot and the free leg lifted to almost 180 degrees".
-These moves advanced the development of the use of flexibility in figure skating which, as Kestnbaum states, "generally favor a female rather than a male physique".
+Throughout the 1920s, Oelschlägel toured in a variety of countries, including the United States, Mexico, Cuba, Germany, and Spain.
+She skated in a new show just two days after her first husband's death in 1923; she collapsed two months later and temporarily retired before going on to perform for the rest of the 1920s and 1930s.
+During this time, and Neumann developed the death spiral and the move named for her, the Charlotte spiral (also called the "fadeout"), "a back spiral with the upper body leaning toward the skating foot and the free leg lifted to almost 180 degrees".
+These moves advanced the development of the use of moves demanding high flexibility in figure skating, which, as Kestnbaum states, "generally favor a female rather than a male physique".

-In 1929, she appeared for the last time in a United States show in Cincinnati, Ohio.
-In 1939, her professional figure skating career ended due to the beginning of World War II.
-Her passport was confiscated by the Nazis.
-After the war, she worked as a coach at the club Grunewalder TC.
-She retired in 1976.
+Her professional figure skating career ended in 1939.
+She returned home due to her mother's death and was still in Germany at the beginning of World War II.
+As she and her husband could not leave the country and would not skate for the Nazis, they were forced to retire.
+After the end of the war, they traveled to the American occupation zone with only what they could carry; most of their financial assets were left behind in Potsdam, which became part of East Germany.
+After the war, she worked as a coach and lived quietly, as she was better-known outside of Germany.
 She was inducted into the World Figure Skating Hall of Fame in 1985.
 She has been called "figure skating's first major theatrical star".